-The second gripping historical crime novel set in 19th century Edinburgh, co-written by bestselling author Chris Brookmyre and consultant anaesthetist Dr Marisa Haetzman
+The next in the series of gripping historical crime novels from bestselling author Chris Brookmyre and consultant anaesthetist Dr Marisa Haetzman, set in nineteenth-century Edinburgh

 ”PRAISE FOR THE WAY OF ALL FLESH: Parry’s Victorian Edinburgh comes vividly alive – and it’s a world of pain”